10 Ways to Conquer Worry

 Keep a journal

 One way to put positive thinking into practice is to keep a gratitude journal, which can help alleviate worrying.
 Make the entries detailed and specific.
 Instead of writing “I’m grateful for my family,” write “I’m grateful that my granddaughters came for dinner tonight.
 I love to watch them learn how to use proper manners.
 I’m grateful they live nearby so I can watch them grow up.”
 Over time, doing this routinely should help eliminate some worry.
 A 2018 study published in Psychotherapy Research found that people who wrote gratitude letters for four weeks reported significantly better mental health than those who didn’t write thankful notes.
+Here are expert tips for starting a journal.

 Create a worry book